Workflow config

 Main knobs

 • tracker.kind: orchestration tracker kind.
-This remains kanban.
+This remains kanban, the local tracker.

 • agent.mode: use app_server for the Codex app-server protocol or stdio for codex exec style runners.